ModelEngine-Group/unified-cache-management/docs/source/user-guide/sparse-attention/gsa.md

 ## 🎯 Key Innovations

-- Representation-based Sparse Selection✅: To reduce the complexity of sparsity selection, we introduce a lightweight Sparsity Selector that pre-computes per-block representational scores during the Prefill phase and re-uses them for zero-overhead top-k pruning in the Decode phase.
+- Representation-based Sparse Selection✅: To reduce the complexity of sparsity selection, we introduce a lightweight Sparsity Selector that pre-computes per-block representational scores during the Prefill phase and reuses them for zero-overhead top-k pruning in the Decode phase.

 - Cross-hardware Support✅: To ensure cross-platform portability of GSA across heterogeneous accelerators (e.g., NVIDIA GPUs and Huawei Ascend NPUs), we introduce a Top-K offloading engine that asynchronously offloads attention queries (Q) to CPU memory for decoupled sparse selection computations.